PhantomJS

 PhantomJS is a discontinued headless browser used for automating web page interaction.
 PhantomJS provides a JavaScript API enabling automated navigation, screenshots, user behavior and assertions making it a common tool used to run browser-based unit tests in a headless system like a continuous integration environment.
 PhantomJS is based on WebKit making it a similar browsing environment to Safari and Google Chrome (before Chrome's fork of WebKit evolved into Blink).
-It is open-source software released under the BSD License.
+It is an open-source software released under the BSD License.

 History

 PhantomJS was released January 23, 2011 by Ariya Hidayat after several years in development.

-The first commit to the public project was in 2011.

-The logo commonly used to pictorially refer to PhantomJS is a fluorescent blue ghost atop a black background.
+The logo of the project commonly used to pictorially refer to PhantomJS is a fluorescent blue ghost atop a black background.
 This refers to the lack of graphical user interface, or main body of the browser, making PhantomJS users seem like ghosts.

 In March 2018, the development of PhantomJS was suspended due to lack of active contributions.

 Usage

-The PhantomJS JavaScript API can be used to open web pages, take screenshots, execute user actions, and run injected JavaScript in the page context.
+The PhantomJS JavaScript API can be used to open web pages, take screenshots, execute user actions, and run injected JavaScript code in the page context.
 For example, the following code will open Wikipedia and, upon loading, will save a screenshot to a file and exit.

-console.log('Loading a web page');